BlockDevsUnited/BasicFrontEndTutorial/README.md

 ### Test Your Work Out!

 1. Got your webserver up?
 Go to [http://127.0.0.1:1337/](http://127.0.0.1:1337/) in your browser to see your page!
 2. Test your functions and approve the transactions as needed through Metamask.
-Note block times are ~15 seconds... so wait a bit to read the state of the blockchain :sunglasses:
+Note block times are ~15 seconds... so wait a bit to read the state of the blockchain
-3. See your contract and transaction info via [https://ropsten.etherscan.io/]
+3. See your contract and transaction info via [https://ropsten.etherscan.io/](https://ropsten.etherscan.io/)
-4. Open a console (`Ctrl + Shift + i`) in the browser to see see the magic happen as you press those buttons :stars:
+4. Open a console (`Ctrl + Shift + i`) in the browser to see see the magic happen as you press those buttons

 ---

-### :tada::confetti_ball::tada::confetti_ball::tada: DONE! :tada::confetti_ball::tada::confetti_ball::tada:
+### DONE!
-Celebrate! :bowtie: You just made a webpage that interacted with _a real live Ethereum testnet on the internet_!
-That is not something many folks can say they have done! :rocket:
+Celebrate!
+You just made a webpage that interacted with _a real live Ethereum testnet on the internet_!
+That is not something many folks can say they have done!

 ---